rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

 * mention `Drop` in the parameter bounds
     * can only pass types with explicit `const Drop` impls (so no `u32`)

-The language gets a new marker trait `ConstDrop` which is automatically implemented for:
+To resolve this, the language gets a new marker trait `ConstDrop` which is automatically implemented
+for:

-1. any `Copy` type
+* any `Copy` type
-2. any aggregate type with a `const Drop` impl consisting solely of elements of 1., 2., and 3.
-3. arrays and tuples consisting solely of elements of 1., 2., and 3.
+* arrays and tuples consisting solely of `ConstDrop` types

+`ConstDrop` is similar to `Copy`: you can only implement it for your type, if all fields are `ConstDrop`.
+While we could automatically implement `ConstDrop` for arbitrary types consisting only of other `ConstDrop` types, this would make adding a `!ConstDrop` field to a type a breaking change.

 The body of a const function is allowed to generate drop glue for types that implement `ConstDrop`.

-While we could automatically implement `ConstDrop` for arbitrary types consisting only of other `ConstDrop` types, this would make adding a `!ConstDrop` field to a type a breaking change.

-To reduce the confusion between `ConstDrop` and `const Drop` for users, `impl const Drop for SomeType` automatically enforces `ConstDrop` for all fields of `SomeType` similar to how `impl<T: Foo> Drop for SomeType<T>` is illegal if `SomeType` wasn't also defined with the `Foo` bound on the `T`.
+To reduce the confusion between `ConstDrop` and `const Drop` for users, `impl const Drop for SomeType` requires a `ConstDrop` impl for `SomeType`, similar to how implementing `Copy` requires you to also implement `Clone`.

 ## Runtime uses don't have `const` restrictions